suusanp/stealth-health/m3/Architechture.md

 ## 4. Privacy Requirements

 1. **Regulatory Compliance:**
-   - The application will adhere to the guidelines set forth by PIPEDA, as mandated by the Canadian government.
+   - The application will strictly adhere to the guidelines outlined in the **Personal Information Protection and Electronic Documents Act (PIPEDA)**, as mandated by the Canadian government.

 2. **Privacy by Design:**
-   - The application will integrate principles of privacy by design, prioritizing user privacy and data protection as fundamental aspects of the system architecture.
+   - The application's architecture embodies privacy by design principles through features such as local storage and manual data input.
+This approach ensures that user privacy is prioritized from the outset.

 3. **Explicit User Consent:**
-   - No data will be collected from users without their explicit consent.
-   - Users will be prompted for consent at each stage before any data collection occurs.
+   - Users will be prompted for explicit consent at each stage of data collection.
+The application will actively notify users about the implications of their choices within the app.

 4. **Transparent Data Handling:**
-   - Clear and transparent communication to users about the nature of data being collected and how it will be utilized.
-   - Users will be notified about the implications of every choice they make in the app.
-   - The privacy policy will be easily accessible and understandable to non-technical users.
+    - The application will provide clear explanations when making decisions about data input or analysis tools to ensure understanding even to non-technical users.

 5. **Dynamic Consent Management:**
-   - Users will have the ability to provide or withdraw consent for data collection and usage at any point.
+   - Users will have a straightforward mechanism to withdraw consent at any point.
+This can be achieved through a dedicated interface, ensuring that users retain control over all data collection.
-   - The application will immediately delete user data upon their request.

 6. **Local Data Storage:**
-   - Fitness and health data will be stored locally on the user's device, ensuring users maintain full control over their personal information.
+   - To enhance security, fitness and health data will be stored locally on the user's device.
+Encryption techniques, such as **SQLCipher**, will be used.

 7. **Limited Collection:**
-   - The application will only collect data that is strictly necessary for the intended purpose and functionalities.
-It will refrain from unnecessary data collection.
+   - The application commits to collecting only the data necessary for its intended purposes and functionalities.
+Only essential fitness and health metrics will be gathered, minimizing the risk associated with unnecessary data collection.

 8. **Limited Use:**
-   - Collected data will only be used for the specific purposes for which consent was obtained.
-   - Data will not be repurposed for activities beyond the original user consent.
+   - Collected data will be strictly used for the specific purposes for which consent was obtained.
+This includes functionalities such as providing analysis tools without repurposing data for activities beyond the original user consent.

 9. **Non-Disclosure and Ad-Free Environment:**
-   - The application will not share any user data with third parties.
-   - No advertisements will be displayed within the application.
+   - The application will not disclose any user data to third parties.
+Additionally, users will experience an ad-free environment within the application.

 10. **Isolation from External Platforms:**
-    - The application will not integrate with social media platforms.
+    - The application will remain isolated from social media platforms and will not integrate with third-party services.
+This intentional separation provides an isolated and private user experience without external data-sharing entities.
-    - No integrations with third-party services will be present to ensure an isolated and secure user experience.

 ## 5. Stakeholders